 My current book manuscript, tentatively titled The Children of the Moon (under contract with UNC Press), uses a “shadow book” by W. E. B. Du Bois to meditate on Black childhood after slavery and how Du Bois and other Black authors and creatives have used the category of childhood to index Blackness as a site of desire, possibility, and futurity.

-YOU CAN ORDER MY BOOK, Black Boys Apart: Racial Uplift and Respectability in All-Male Schools, at the University of Minnesota Press or on Amazon.
+YOU CAN ORDER MY BOOK, Black Boys Apart: Racial Uplift and Respectability in All-Male Schools, at the University of Minnesota Press website or on Amazon.
 It has been recognized with multiple best book awards from the American Sociological Association.